Quick Quiz

 Option c – Both I and II

-Which of the following are the duties of the Chief Minister in relation to the Governor? i.
-He communicates to him all the decisions of the Council of Ministers.
+Which of the following are duties of the Chief Minister towards the Governor?
+I. Communicates all decisions of the Council of Ministers.
 II.
-He supplies him information on such matters relating to the administration of the State as the Governor may call for.
-II.
-He assists the Governor in making appointments in the State Government.
-Choose the correct answer from the codes given below.
+Provides information on State administration as the Governor requests.
+III.
+Assists the Governor in making State Government appointments.

 (a) I and II